Frequently Asked Questions - Performance

 Official check-in conversations and documentation as part of Achieve Together are not permitted for represented employees.
 Changes to performance programs for represented employees are subject to bargaining.
 However, 1on1 conversations between managers/supervisors and represented employees are permitted and similar conversation topics can be addressed.

-How do we handle an employee who remains non-represented but changes teams during a check-in period?
+How do we handle a non-represented employee who changes teams during a check-in period?

-The check-in process (written feedback and discussion) will be completed by the manager with whom the employee spent the majority of the check-in period.
+The check-in process (check-in conversation and Online Form) will be completed by the manager/supervisor with whom the employee spent the majority of the check-in period.

 How do we handle an employee who moves from a non-represented employee to a represented position?

-If the employee is in the non-represented position in the last two months of the check-in period, the employee and manager will complete the check-in process (written feedback and discussion).
+If the employee is in the non-represented position in the last two months of the check-in period, the employee and manager will complete the check-in process (check-in conversation and Online Form).
 If not, the check-in will be canceled.

 How do we handle a newly hired non-represented employee or an employee who moves from a represented position to a non-represented position?

 If the start date is in the first or second month of the check-in period, the employee will participate in that check-in.
-If the start date is in the third or fourth month, the employee will wait until the next check-in to start the process.
+If the start date is in the third or fourth month of the check-in period, the employee will wait until the next check-in to start the process.

-Can we use the new check-in process for probationary employees?
+Can we use the Achieve Together process for probationary employees?

-No, employees in the probationary period should be reviewed following the process outlined here.
+No, employees in the probationary period should be reviewed following the probation process outlined here

 What about contract employees?

-Yes, the check-in can be used for non-represented career, partial-year career or contract employees.
+Yes, the check-in can be used for non-represented career, partial-year career, or contract employees.
+Generally, the Achieve Together process is not completed for employees who work limited hours per week, such as recreation instructors or student assistants.

 Goals